Qingli Reforms: Implementation

 The first measure undertaken was to allow competent officials to stay in one post for more than three years and for unable or treacherous officials to be removed more easily.
 Sons and relatives of state officials were banned from automatically inheriting the post of their father.
 The importance of poetry in the imperial examinations was reduced in favour of essays and the Confucian classics.
 Supervision over officials in the provinces responsible for the transport of tax grains was increased and appointed directly by the central government.
 Land allotted to officials was redistributed more adequately.
 Agricultural productivity was enhanced by the construction of dykes and canals to improve irrigation.
-Troops garrisoned around the capital was to engage in agriculture and be trained in a more effective way.
+Troops garrisoned around the capital were to engage in agriculture and be trained in a more effective way.
 Service corvée was to be reduced.
-Proclamations and edicts issued by the court were to be followed by imminent implementation, with an greater control over their implementation.
+Proclamations and edicts issued by the court were to be followed by imminent implementation, with greater control over their implementation.

 Many of these reforms were put into effect in the two-year period from 1043 to 1045.
 However, without the full support of the emperor, there never was complete implementation of the reforms.
 Not long after they began, backlash from groups of officials, large land owners, and the wealthy in general resulted in the dismissal Fan Zhongyan and Fu Bi in 1045.

-The Imperial University was created as part of the reforms for the education of the children of commoners and low-ranking officials.
-It was the only institution that survived the reversal of the reforms.
+Changes in the school and the examination system endured to the extent that local schools at prefecture levels were enhanced; the ancient style of writing focusing on plain prose and statecraft discussions were given preference over ornamental literature.
+Further more, the Imperial University was created as part of the reforms for the education of the children of commoners and low-ranking officials, which was the only institution that survived the reversal of the reforms.

 Legacy

+The Qingli Reforms was the dynasty's first Confucian political movement, highlighting a revival of Confucian ideas and the rise of regional elites who gained advanced social status through learning, civil exams, and government services.
+While traditional scholarship attributed the failure of the reforms to the strong opposition from the conservative faction and the career bureaucrats, recent studies have highlighted that the underlying cause of the defeat was the power struggle between the emperor and the emerging literati class in a novel attempt to "co-rule" the empire.
+While Emperor Renzong temporarily allowed scholar-officials to participate in central decision-making, he was hesitant to fully entrust the reformers or to dismantle entrenched imperial protocols.

+Fan Zhongyan, the leader of Qingli Reforms, was considered a "teacher for an entire generation" by later reformer Wang Anshi.
+Fan and his ideals served as an inspiration for subsequent political reforms.

 Wang Anshi would take up the banner of reform in the 1070s, not only pushing for many of the Qingli Reforms, but going even further.
 However, while they remained in place longer than the Qingli Reforms, with the exception of some reforms to the examination system, this reform effort similarly met a dead end.